-While the town tower was being rebuilt (1602/1603), a new clock was made by Giuliano Panatti di Roncafreddo di Romagna.#45 Anghiari asked Florence to foot the bill for 200 scudi.
+While the town tower was being rebuilt (1602/1603), a new clock was made by Giuliano Panatti di Roncafreddo di Romagna.
+Anghiari asked Florence to foot the bill for 200 scudi.
 Clocks of this kind required frequent repairs; in 1780 the clock was replaced; in 1878 it needed a new movement.

 The town tower was given the bell from the cassero convent.
-The town appointed a bellringer (donzello), and in 1606 they introduced a special ring at three o'clock in the morning.#46
+The town appointed a bell-ringer (donzello), and in 1606 they introduced a special chime to strike three o'clock in the morning.
+46